Parameter Efficient Mamba Tuning via Projector-targeted Diagonal-centric Linear Transformation: Methodology

 \subsection{Targeting Projectors for PEFT}

-As a first investigation of PEFT in Mamba architecture, there is a need to identify the optimal parameters for efficient adaptation to downstream tasks and to determine which components are most effective for applying PEFT methods.
 In Transformer-based models, PEFT methods typically target the attention module as the primary component for adapting to downstream tasks~\cite{hu2021lora, agiza2024mtlora, liu2024dora, kopiczko2023vera, dettmers2024qlora}.
 Following this prior knowledge, a natural approach for PEFT in Mamba might be to fine-tune the SSM, which plays a core role similar to the attention mechanism in Transformers.
 However, the effectiveness of fine-tuning the SSM in the Mamba architecture has not actually been explored yet.

 To address this, we first identify key components for downstream task learning in the Mamba architecture.
 Based on \cite{halloran2024mamba}, which fine-tuned parameters including $W_x$ (responsible for determining $B$, $C$, and $\Delta$ in the SSM), two Projectors, and Embeddings, we selectively fine-tune or exclude these components to assess their individual contributions to downstream performance.
 The results, as shown in~\cref{table:observation vim,table:observation LLM}, highlight the following points: